google/lovefield/docs/FAQ.md

 Check our [performance dashboard](https://google.github.io/lovefield/dashboard/src/dashboard.html).
 Details of benchmark is provided [here](https://github.com/google/lovefield/tree/master/perf).
-Your milage can vary depending on the platform and browser you use, the best way to verify is to run the benchmark yourself on your target platform and browser.
+Your mileage can vary depending on the platform and browser you use, the best way to verify is to run the benchmark yourself on your target platform and browser.

 ### How does Lovefield execute my query?